Samuel-de-Oliveira/TKinter-Examples/README.md

 I recomend you know a little bit about **TKinter** and **Python OOP** for a easily understanding of all code, and recomend you read the LICENSE file too, but if you know about *MIT Software License* probally you dont need to read.
-All the prgrams have comments, this will help to the understanding.
+All the programs have comments, this will help to the understanding.

 read here the [TKinter-Docs here](https://tkdocs.com/tutorial/index.html)!

 ---
-I'm so glad if you have watch this repository or copied, I will add more examples when I can, a huge thanks for you! :D
+I'm so glad if you have watch this repository or cloned, I will add more examples when I can, a huge thanks for you! :D

 ---